Kanako-kk/Bioinformatics_Spring2021/README.md

 Bioinformatics Project
+This is a files of python codes using a material I have learned in spring 2021 CS 22A.
-This is a python code which takes any FASTA formatted file and
+These files all takes FASTA file and<br />
-1: count each base in the sequence.
+1: count each base in the sequence. <br />
-2: print GC content percentage.
+2: print GC content percentage.<br />
-3: make a dictionary of trinuecloetides in the sequence.
+3: make a dictionary of trinuecloetides in the sequence. <br />